 In late February 2017, officials at DOT acknowledged receipt of this petition for rulemaking and assigned a petition number, P-1701 (Docket No. PHMSA-2017-0026).

 Concurrent with the efforts to change U.S. DOT regulations, EIGA has been working with ADR Contracting Parties to revise the European agreement to incorporate similar requirements.

-MLA M318 permits the import, transportation, filling or discharge, and export of U.S. DOT-approved refillable cylinders, and uses language similar to proposed requirements for ADR.
+MLA M318 permits the import, transportation from temporary storage to point of use, discharge, and export of filled U.S. DOT-approved refillable cylinders.
+The MLA also permits the import, transportation from temporary storage to point of filling, and then export to non Contracting States/Parties of ADR of empty U.S. DOT-approved refillable cylinders.
+The MLA uses language similar to proposed requirements for ADR.
 You can access the agreement, along with a list of current signatories, on the UNECE website (scroll down the webpage until you see the listing for M318).